 GSS currently boasts the national age class championship title in Junior E (9-10 years-old); a junior world & junior Olympics qualification contender; and multiple nationally top 12 ranked junior skaters in various categories between 9 and 14 years of age.
 In the 2015/2016 season, GSS won the Middle Atlantic team high performance trophy and ranked 5th nationally in the annual Age Class National Short Track Championships.
 Starting the 2016/2017 opening season race at Buffalo in October ’16, team GSS came in second amongst 23 participating clubs from USA and Canada.

-Each clinic includes 1 hour of off-ice training and 1 hour of on-ice training.
+Each clinic includes 30 minutes of off-ice training and 1 hour of on-ice training.
 All areas of skating from skills to stamina will be in focus, further developing each skater’s ability for speedskating.
-The only minimum requirement is for the participants to be able to skate a full lap unassisted.
+The minimum requirement is for the participants to be at a Basic 3 skating level, and be able to skate a full lap unassisted.
 Speed skating training is by the team (often mixed levels) with emphasis for individual and different groups.
 Coaches will divide skaters into different groups based on their age and ability when conduct the training.
 The ultimate measure for speed skater is their speed/time

 Attendees should bring the following: